cookies-xor-cream/HugoTest/content/posts/poetry/testing/accidental_lobotomy.md

 ---

-I thought she knew I didn't scar,
-And in its stead I just bled ichor.
+I thought she knew I didn't scar, and in its stead I just bled ichor.

-If you want to make me bleed,
-You'd try knifeplay and to slice her.
+If you wanted to make me bleed, you'd try knifeplay and to slice her.

-I wasn't jealous that you got to,
-If I had wanted it, I'd get it too.
+I wasn't jealous that you got to, if I had wanted it, I'd get it too.

-But I'm jealous for the reason,
-That I wanted me to want to do it too.
+But I'm jealous for the reason, that I wanted me to want it too.

-And I used to think about that,
-In a time before I'd met another.
+And I used to think about that, in a time before I'd met another.

-And realised that what I thought I wanted,
-Juxtaposed how I would come to always feel about her.
+And realised that what I thought I wanted, juxtaposed how I would always come to feel about her.

-There was no straight segment on her skin,
-That I'd let the iron pierce, or the point to try and pin.
+There was no straight segment on her skin, that I'd let the iron pierce, or the point to try and pin.

-There were no words that she could say,
-To make me stop feeling it this way.
+There were no words that she could say, to make me stop feeling it this way.

-But there's one thing I could've done,
-And it involves rigging my past luck:
+But there's one thing I could've done, and it involves rigging my past luck:
 I'd be blind, or in the hospital.
 Retroactively, drowning in the dark.